 Patients usually think about this for months if not years when until they decide to have a consultation.
-Most of our patients come from the previous patient’s family or friends who were pleased with our performance and the result.
+Most of our patients come from the previous patient’s family or friends who are happy with our performance and the result.

-Once the consultation is completed, and the surgery scheduled next exciting moment is to remove the splint.
-Surgically we may have removed and refined the profile, created a much more elegant tip, rotated that tip up or down to create a much more aesthetically pleasing nose..and finally repositioning the bones.
+Once we complete the consultation and the schedule the surgery, the next exciting moment is to remove the splint.
+Surgically we may have removed and refined the profile, created a much more elegant tip, rotate that tip up or down to create a much more aesthetically pleasing nose..and finally reposition the bones.

-These procedures create a much more pleasing set of relationships and therefore must be immobilized for a period of time in order to maximize the result.
+These procedures create a much more pleasing set of relationships and therefore immobilize for a period of time in order to maximize the result.